 Things to see

-This is a nature's wonder and one of the most beautiful natural caves of the country.
+This is a natural wonder and one of the most beautiful natural caves in the country.
 Situated less than 3 km from Mawsynram village, this 209-metre cave is made of calcareous sandstone.

 Mawphlang Sacred Forest